GTNewHorizons/GT-New-Horizons-Modpack/README.md

 ---

-Maintained by Dream-Master, Drobac, Warlord Wossman, Methes, Namikon and Teteros.
+Maintained by Dream-Master, Drobac, Namikon, Teteros, Warlord Wossman and Methes,